FCamborda/nix-config/README.md

             kubectl config use-context orbstack
             ```

+    * Configure 1Password:
+        1. Launch the 1Password app from your Applications folder and sign in.
+        2. Open **Settings** (`⌘,`) and navigate to the **Developer** tab.
+        3. Check the box for **"Integrate with 1Password CLI"**.
+        4. Verify the setup in a new terminal by running `op account list`.
+It should prompt for your fingerprint (Touch ID) and then show your account details.

 ## Daily Workflow: Applying Local Changes

 Any time I edit a `.nix` file to change a setting, add an application, or modify the configuration, I follow this process: